geospace-code/h5fortran/Examples.md

 * string attributes may be applied to any variable at time of writing or later.
 * h5f%open(..., `comp_lvl=1`) option enables GZIP compression., where comp_lvl is from 1 to 9. bigger comp_lvl gives more compression but isslower to write.

-`integer, intent(out) :: ierr` is an optional parameter.
-It will be non-zero if error detected.
-This value should be checked, particularly for write operations to avoid missing error conditions.
-If `ierr` is omitted, then h5fortran will raise `error stop` if an error occurs.

 ## Create new HDF5 file, with variable "value1"

 ```fortran